kubernetes-monitoring/kubernetes-mixin/README.md

 $ brew install jsonnet
 ```

-Then, grab the mixin and its dependancies:
+Then, grab the mixin and its dependencies:

 ```
 $ git clone https://github.com/kubernetes-monitoring/kubernetes-mixin